-Several years ago the City applied for and received $2.5 million in Federal Surface Transportation Funds (STP Funds) for Main Street, which is the maximum allowable Federal Funding that can be awarded.
-For this project the City received funding specifically for the construction and construction inspection of the roadway.
-With all projects that receive STP Funds the process is lengthy to receive approval for construction, sometimes taking several years.
-The City will be following the IDOT (Illinois Department of Transportation) process.
+Several years ago the City applied for and received $2.5 million in Federal Surface Transportation (STP) Funds for Main Street, which is the maximum allowable Federal Funding that can be awarded.
+For this project, the City received funding specifically for the construction and construction inspection of the roadway.
+With all projects that receive STP Funds, the process is lengthy to receive approval for construction, sometimes taking several years.
+The City will be following the Illinois Department of Transportation (IDOT) process.

 Main Street from Van Nortwick Avenue to Water Street

-Staging plans have not been prepared at this time.
-It would be anticipated that once construction begins the streets will be local access only and at times be completely restricted.
-City staff will work with residents and business along within the construction limits to make sure access to their home or business is available at all times.
-More information will be available as we get closer to construction.
+During the construction, Main street will be one way westbound from Water St. to Van Nortwick Ave.
+Eastbound traffic will be detoured north to Wilson Street.
+The construction area will be local access only and at times may be restricted.
+City staff will work with residents and business to make sure access to their home or business is available at all times.
+Click here for the detour route